unknownFalleN/xiaomi-dns-blocklist/README.md

 This list contains all domains from the list `xiaomi_dns_block.lst` and `xiaomi_dns_whitelist.lst` also included.

-### sublert lists

-Automatically generated list using [Sublert](https://github.com/yassineaboukir/sublert).
-This list contains all subdomains with TLS certificates from Xiaomi.com and mi.com. **These lists cannot be used directly in pihole.**

 ## Whitelist

 A collection of domains for the whitelist.
 These should be set manually in PiHole or use the list `xiaomi_dns_whitelist.lst`